JuanVDW/PCNSE/User-ID.md

 ### User-ID Overview
 * Identify users by username and user group
-* Creates Policies and view logs/reports based on user/group name
+* Creates policies and view logs/reports based on user/group name
 * Used in combination with App-ID allows for very granular control
 * Can be used to profile identified vs non-identified users for policy control
 * Prior to being ready for use, the FW needs to know the group mapping to match user to IP